 - 1. The clinical interview clearly indicates the presence of organic dysfunction of a cognitive/ physical nature, and the need for further testing to clarify diagnosis. - 2.
-Diagnostic clarification clearly relates to the Member's current or future behavioral health treatment.

-- 3. The test results will have a meaningful impact on current or future behavioral health treatment. - 4.
-Retesting or additional testing must demonstrate incremental validity, or that medical necessity is met for more intensive diagnostic workup or to provide information that cannot be obtained through other means (e.g., self-report inventories, rating scales, observation, and prior psychoeducational test results). - 5.
+Diagnostic clarification clearly relates to the patient's current or future behavioral health treatment. - 3.
+The test results will have a meaningful impact on current or future behavioral health treatment. - 4.
+Retesting or additional testing must demonstrate incremental validity, or that medical necessity is met for more intensive diagnostic workup or to provide information that cannot be obtained through other means (e.g. self-report inventories, rating scales, observation, and prior psychoeducational test results). - 5.
 The neuropsychological testing and resulting treatment plan must be consistent with generally accepted standards of care. - 6.
-The service and recommendations resulting from the psychological testing must be reasonably expected to help restore or maintain the Member's health, or to improve or prevent deterioration of an existing condition. - 7.
-Academic achievement assessments may be used for the purpose of conducting comprehensive neuropsychological testing.
+The service and recommendations resulting from the psychological testing must be reasonably expected to help restore or maintain the individual's health, or to improve or prevent deterioration of an existing condition.